AllisonMarquesSouza/nunesSport/README.md

 git clone https://github.com/AllisonMarquesSouza/nunesSport.git
 ```

-#### 2. Go to directory project and open the Idea of your preference:
+#### 2. Go to the directory project and open the Idea of your preference:
 ```sh
 cd <DIRETORIO_DO_PROJETO>
 ```

-#### 3. Run the docker compose in terminal inside the directory of project, wait to load the image of data base:
+#### 3. Run the docker compose in the terminal inside the directory of the project, and wait to load the image of a database:
-OBS : You can to change the user, password, network or anything.
-Remember if you change something , then uptade in the properties of project.
+OBS: You can change the user, password, network, or anything.
+Remember if you change something, then uptade in the properties of the project.
 ```sh
 docker compose up -d
 ```